firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q2-APR/2019-04-16-how-to-say-i-love-you-with-wikipedia.md

----
+———
 layout: story
-title: How to Say I Love You With Wikipedia
+title: How to Say I Love You with Wikipedia
 author: Beth Goder
 editor: Julia Rios
-date: 2019-04-16 01:00:01 -0500
+date: 2019—04—16 01:00:01 —0500
 category: short story
-permalink: how-to-say-i-love-you-with-wikipedia
+permalink: how—to—say—i—love—you—with—wikipedia
 published: false
-teaser: "It is important to be efficient because my crew is the best crew ever and I want to show them that I have feels."
+teaser: "It is important to be efficient because my crew is the best crew ever and I want to show them that I have feels." author—img: beth—goder.jpg author—bio: |
-author-img: beth-goder.jpg
-author-bio: |
   **Beth Goder** works as an archivist, processing the papers of economists, scientists, and other interesting folks.
 To her knowledge, she has never processed the papers of an alien shark.
 Her fiction has appeared in venues such as _Escape Pod_, _Mothership Zeta_, and an anthology from Flame Tree Press.
 You can find her online at [http://www.bethgoder.com](http://www.bethgoder.com) and on Twitter at [@Beth_Goder](https://www.twitter.com/Beth_Goder).
 proofread: false
-art: how-to-say-i-love-you-with-wikipedia.png
+art: how—to—say—i—love—you—with—wikipedia.png
 caption: "A cute little Mars rover peers at the mirrored helmet of a Mars explorer in their spacesuit."
 artist: Cat O'Neil
-artist-img: cat-oneil.jpg
+artist—img: cat—oneil.jpg
-artist-bio: |
+artist—bio: |
-  **Cat O’Neil** is an illustrator currently based in Scotland, having previously lived in London, Hong Kong and France.
-Winner of the V&A Illustration Awards in Editorial (2018) and the Cheltenham Illustration Awards (2013), her work has also been recognised by the SOI, AOI and 3x3 magazine.
+  **Cat O’Neil** is an illustrator currently based in Scotland, having previously lived in London, Hong Kong, and France.
+Winner of the V&A Illustration Awards in Editorial (2018) and the Cheltenham Illustration Awards (2013), her work has also been recognised by the SOI, AOI, and _3x3 Magazine_.
 Her clients include _The New York Times_, _Variety_, _WIRED_, _The Financial Times_, _The Economist_, _Scientific American_, _Libération_, _Revue XXI_ and more.
 contentnote:
----
+———

 It's daytime, so the crew is awake, bustling about the Hab.
 During the night, the Hab gets dark, and I wonder what it must be like to sleep.
 On the north side, there's the kitchen with bread yeast and homemade yogurt.
-All of me is across from the kitchen - terminal, keypad, input tray.
+All of me is across from the kitchen — terminal, keypad, input tray.
 I take up a lot of space, more than anyone else.

 After breakfast, Sarah cleans up her plate, then comes over to me.
 She takes a rock and lowers it into my analyzer.
 As the rock scrapes the side of my input tray, I pop an hourglass icon onto my screen.
 Processing.